FireHead90544/auternos/README.md

 This next step depends on what OS you are running, and what browser you chose.

-For Linux ~~(and I think macOS???
-Honestly, I have no clue.)~~, it should work, and kill all Chromium processes.
+For Linux, it should work, and kill all Chromium processes.

 For Windows, change `os.system("killall chromium")` to `os.system("taskkill /f /im chrome.exe")`, and it will kill all Chromium / Chrome processes.

 For macOS, change `os.system("killall chromium")` to whatever the process is named.
 For example" `os.system('killall "Google Chrome"')` for normal Chrome, and probably something similar for Chromium.

-For FreeBSD, take a rock, and shove it far up your ass.

 Remove this line if you do not want to kill any processes.